 As a general rule, backpacking tents with a capacity of larger than four are pretty difficult to find.
 Most backpacking trips opt for a few smaller tents rather than one large tent to house everyone.

-But the ALPS is most lightweight and durable tent suitable for taking into the backcountry.
-However, it still weighs eight pounds, so you’ll have to split the weight between campers.
+But the ALPS tent is the only tent that is both lightweight and prepared for variable weather conditions – in other words it is suitable for taking into the backcountry.
+However, it still weighs 13 pounds, so you’ll have to split the weight between campers.

 Smaller tents aren’t the best for walking around in.
 Even tents with a 4-person capacity don’t often have a 6-foot ceiling height so won’t accommodate many taller people.

-Amazingly, the Browning has a whopping 7-foot ceiling height—that’s similar to many 12-person tents on the market and is fantastic for comfort, liveability and gear storage space.
+Amazingly, the Browning tent has a whopping 7-foot ceiling height—that’s similar to many 12-person tents on the market and is fantastic for comfort, livability and gear storage space.
 It’s the ideal size for lanky campers.